cloudevents/spec/discovery.md

 format MUST be supported.
 Likewise requests with `Accept` header of `application/json` MUST be supported.

+Unknown query parameters on the APIs MUST be ignored.

 ### Discovery APIs

 All of the API endpoints specified in this section MUST be supported by